How to become a psychoanalyst

 Your specific orientation of psychoanalysis will influence a number of things though.
 For instance, the institute you choose to train at, as well as the type of training you will receive at that institute, and which professional bodies you will gain access to.
 Some institutes are more eclectic in their approach, while some are more focused on a particular orientation.
 You should research a particular training program's orientation ahead of time as you discern where to study.

-• You'll also find various institutes where you can train as an analyst in the Jungian (also called the Depth, Archetypal or Analytic) orientation.
+- You'll also find various institutes where you can train as an analyst in the Jungian orientation (also called the Depth, Archetypal or Analytic).

-There are other orientations as well, and I'm working on documenting the history of these figures and their theories over at my podcast Psycho-Babble on Substack.
+There are other orientations as well, and I'm working on documenting the history of these figures and their theories over at my podcast Psycho-Babble on Substack (coming soon!).

 Are there downsides to choosing a particular psychoanalytic orientation?

-Despite being students on the human mind, deeply interested in the pathologies of both individuals and groups, psychoanalysts can be a surprisingly divisive bunch.
-Please be aware that training at certain institutes can brand you a certain way, or that picking a specific psychoanalytic orientation can serve to make you unwelcome amongst some groups.
+Despite being devoted students of the human mind and people deeply interested in the pathologies of both individuals and groups, psychoanalysts can be a surprisingly divisive bunch.
+Please be aware that training at certain institutes can brand you a certain way, or that picking a specific psychoanalytic orientation can make you unwelcome amongst certain groups.

 What does the licensing process look like in each state in the US?